 We use your “special categories” of personal information about your racial or ethnic origin, religious beliefs, physical or mental health, or gender identity and sexual orientation because you have given us consent or it is necessary for:

 - Research and statistical purposes

-- Substantial public interests e.g. to identifying if you need support, to offer you reasonable adjustments for to support your studies and to keep you safe
+- Substantial public interests e.g. to identify if you need support, to offer you reasonable adjustments, to support your studies and to keep you safe

-- Public health reasons e.g. to protect you or others on campus from infections and report these to relevant organisations
+- Public health reasons e.g. to protect you or others on campus from infections and report these to the relevant organisations.

 Who will your personal data be shared with?

 We share your personal data with our employees and agents on a need to know basis only.
 We also share your personal data with:

 - HESA, this includes special category data you provided on registration e.g. ethnicity, sexuality, disability etc. Further information about how HESA uses your data is available on their website at: https://www.hesa.ac.uk/about/regulation/data-protection/notices